yonasBSD/nerdlog/docs/core_concepts.md

 myuser@actualhost1.com:1234,myuser@actualhost2.com:7890
 ```

-Keep in mind though that as of today, ssh config parsing unfortunately has some major limitations; check out [[https://github.com/dimonomid/nerdlog/issues/12|this issue on Github]] for more details.
+Keep in mind though that as of today, ssh config parsing unfortunately has some major limitations; check out [this issue on Github](https://github.com/dimonomid/nerdlog/issues/12) for more details.

 ### Nerdlog logstreams config